-Discovering hidden secrets about Liverpool's suburbs, which were once villages and townships in their own right, before being swallowed up by the great conurbation.
+This beautifully illustrated talks helps you to discover hidden secrets about Liverpool's suburbs.
+These were once, and some for very many centuries, once villages and townships in their own right, before eventually being swallowed up by the great conurbation.

 Liverpool is actually a ‘new’ town, having only been founded, by King John, in 1207: It was so obscure and insignificant that it does not even appear in William the Conqueror’s great Domesday Book of 1086.